unicode-org/message-format-wg/spec/errors.md

-A **_<dfn>Message Function Error</dfn>_** is any error that occurs when calling a message function implementation or which depend on validation associated with a specific function.
+A **_<dfn>Message Function Error</dfn>_** is any error that occurs when calling a message function implementation or which depends on validation associated with a specific function.

-Implementations SHOULD provide a way for custom functions to specify which of the following errors ought to be emitted, as well as allowing for other implementation-defined _Message Function Errors_.
+Implementations SHOULD provide a way for _functions_ to emit (or cause to be emitted) any of the types of error defined in this section.
+Implementations MAY also provide implementation-defined _Message Function Error_ types.

 ### Bad Operand